 Most cruise itineraries are seasonal, meaning the ships used for those routes will need to be transported to a different location, so that they’re not just floating uselessly during non-peak seasons.
 And cruise lines will usually sell fares on these ‘repositioning’ cruises at a discount.
 In addition to saving you money, these trips are an opportunity to see unique itineraries that are not always available on traditional cruises — Feds and retirees who’ve always wanted to cross the Panama Canal, or see Vancouver, Canada and Honolulu, Hawaii in one fell swoop, can do so on repositioning cruises.
 One drawback to these trips is the originating and terminating ports-of-call are different, so getting flights will be trickier than with a traditional route.

 Know how to book

 Oftentimes, the best discounts are difficult to find, and even when you track them down, cruise lines require you to book through either a travel agent, or directly through a customer service line.
-Before you book, do some research on which agencies work with the liner you’re looking to cruise with.
+Before you book, do some research on which agencies work with the liner you’re looking to cruise with, especially if you’re planning a group cruise.
 Often these travel services can nab deals that aren’t available to the public.
 Note also that you’ll usually need to be prepared to present identification proving your Fed employment or retiree status prior to receiving the discount.
 It’s a little extra work compared to booking online, but well worth it to snag an inexpensive trip.